 Hartman eventually founded his own newspaper group, which has since evolved into the Texas Newspaper Group, owned by his son, Bill Hartman, also a Baylor alumnus.

 The Hartman Professor will work to extend the visionary legacy of Fred Hartman by sharing his commitments to the news industry, entrepreneurship and social justice.
 The applicant should have a distinguished record in a journalism-related field such as print, broadcast, new media, advertising or public relations.

 A distinguished career in academic journalism is also considered if the applicant has a prodigious record as a scholar.
 A Ph.D. or other terminal degree is a bonus but not required.
 The Hartman Professor inspires students in the classroom with insightful teaching and motivational lectures and projects.
 Additionally this professor works to engage our alumni base into enthusiastic participation in advisory council, donor and employment opportunities for our current students and graduates.

-The holder of the Hartman Chair teaches two or three courses per semester, based on scholastic background.
+The holder of the Hartman Chair teaches four courses per semester, based on scholastic background.
 He or she engages in outreach to alumni through professional and/or academic meetings and personal contact, enhances an already-established national reputation, and elevates the visibility of the journalism, public relations and new media department.